thedaysloop/POPINxxCAPS/README.md

 Currently in the process of making discord bots to continue to grow my hobby.

-🌱 I’m currently learning HTML and NodeJS
+🌱 Currently learning HTML and NodeJS

-💞️ I’m looking to collaborate on Unreal Engine 4/5 Mobile Games
+💞️ Looking to collaborate on Unreal Engine 4/5 Mobile Games

-📫 How to reach me: https://discord.gg/MDFhXT4aMz (My brainstorming Discord) All of my bot project links can also be found in this discord.
+📫 Reach me here: https://discord.gg/MDFhXT4aMz (My brainstorming Discord) All of my bot project links can also be found in this discord.

 <!---